 How technical is the program Cognitive Science and Artificial Intelligence?

 Technique is an important component of the program.
 Each student develops (basic) skills in programming, statistics and mathematics.
 These skills are the building blocks with which you can develop new, intelligent and autonomous systems.
 In addition, you learn the newest techniques, such as Deep Learning and Machine Learning.
 You do not need to have any prior knowledge or programming experience: you learn everything in the program.
 Students who already have experience with these techniques have the opportunity to take on an additional challenge.

 Why in Tilburg?

-- Your lecturers are (international) experts that have acquired considerable expertise in (research) institutes such as the Max Planck Institute (Berlin, Germany), the Intelligent Robotics Laboratory (Ishiguro Lab) (Osaka, Japan), and top-ranked universities (i.e. University of Edinburgh, University of Memphis, Indiana University, University of Toronto, and Harvard Medical School).
+- Your lecturers are (international) experts who have acquired considerable expertise in (research) institutes such as the Max Planck Institute (Berlin, Germany), the Intelligent Robotics Laboratory (Ishiguro Lab, Osaka, Japan), and top-ranked universities (i.e. University of Edinburgh, University of Memphis, Indiana University, University of Toronto, and Harvard Medical School).

 - The program is involved in research projects of organizations such as Mind-Labs, the Jheronimus Academy of Data Science (JADS) and Netspar.

 - The courses offered include current research conducted in the field of Cognitive Science and Artificial Intelligence.
 This way, you are constantly up-to-date on the latest developments.
 The program has its own Virtual and Augmented Reality Lab, a Robotics Lab and Computing Clusters, where students, scientists, and external stakeholders work together on innovative projects.